reich6534/SumoPY/README.md

 ## Using Command Line
 If you would like to create and activate a virtual environment through command line, first check that your conda is up to date using:

-`conda update conda`
+    conda update conda

 To create a new conda environment, use:

-`conda create -n yourenvname python=x.x anaconda` where x.x is the Python version you would like to use.
+    conda create -n yourenvname python=x.x anaconda

+where x.x is the Python version you would like to use.

 To activate the conda environment, use:

-`source activate yourenvname`
+    source activate yourenvname

 If you would like to see the list of your environments, you can use:

-`conda info -e`
+    conda info -e

 To install more packages to your environment, you can use:

-`conda install -n yourenvname [package]`
+    conda install -n yourenvname [package]

 Finally, to end a session in the current environment, use:

+    source deactivate

-`source deactivate`.
-Finally, if you would like reactivate your environment, simply type: `conda activate yourenvname`
+Finally, if you would like reactivate your environment, simply type:

+    conda activate yourenvname